allons-y-rod/allons-y-rod/README.md

 - 👋 Hi!
 My name is Rodrigo.
 I am always open to learning new things.
+- 🌱 I currently work as a data engineer and use Google Cloud Platform products and services on a daily basis.
 - 👀 I love: The TV shows, "Doctor Who" and "Lost", listen music from 00’s/10’s, watching movies about space travel and read Mangá.
-- 🌱 I’m currently learning Data Enginering on GCP, Data Data Science, Python, Machine Learning and MySQL

 - If you want to know me better, feel free to talk to me in the direct message on Linkedin!
 - Thanks for visiting.